rizac/eGSIM/README.md

 ```

 Why creating a `root directory` and cloning therein `eGSIM` and `gmpe-smtk`?
-Because by later installing `gmpe-smtk` in editable mode (see below)
+Because by installing `gmpe-smtk` in editable mode (see below)
 we can fix bugs immediately and also issue pull requests (PR) to the upstream branch.

 In production mode could we simply clone `eGSIM`? yes.
 But in many cases
 we follow the procedure above also in production, to allow the same procedure also
 from the server.

+Also note that this is a client program but a server web app,
+there is no need to install this program:
+what happens under the hoods when doing `pip install .`
+is probably harmless, but was not tested.

 ### Install